boxed/django-fastdev/README.rst

 django-fastdev
 ==============

-:code:`django-fastdev` is an app that makes it faster and more fun to develop Django apps.
+:code:`django-fastdev` is an app that makes it safer, faster and more fun to develop Django apps.

 Features
 --------